 Louisiana State University’s Public Policy Research Lab (PPRL) is a research center dedicated to high quality, state-of-the-art data collection and analytics, with a special emphasis on survey research.
 For more than 15 years we have advanced both practical and scholarly research while playing a leadership role in public policy development at the state and national level.
 We serve government agencies, non-profit organizations, business and industry, as well as academic researchers.Learn More

-This is the first in a series of reports on the 2016 Louisiana Survey.See More Projects
+This is the fifth in a series of reports from the 2016 Louisiana Survey.See More Projects

 “The results from the Louisiana Survey should provide state leaders with an invaluable resource – and used wisely- should help advance the rebuilding process.”